gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(See on <a href="https://arxiv.org/abs/0709.2195" target="_blank">arXiv</a>)</span>
 </div>

+#### Condition

+A `Condition` relation is between a MeasuredValue or Constraint and a Details, and is used to link contingent information to a measurement annotation.
+Examples and discussion may be found in the [Details](#details "Details") section above.

 ### Attributes

 An attribute is a label associated with an entity annotation.
 This is used to provide additional information about that annotation - for example, information implied by the context, but not actually included in the span itself.